16 Best Home Remedies To Treat Pink Eye (Conjunctivitis)

 - Or soak cotton balls in cooled chamomile tea and wipe your eyes often to keep them free of any dirt and reduce irritation.15

-Keep an eye out for: Some people are allergic to chamomile.
-A study of a few conjunctivitis patients found inflammation that worsened after a chamomile eye wash.
-No such reaction was observed when the tea was consumed.
-People who are prone to allergies, and especially allergic to the chrysanthemum family, are likely to react to chamomile when it is used for topical treatment.
+Keep An Eye Out For: People who are prone to allergies (especially allergic to the chrysanthemum family), are likely to react to chamomile when chamomile is used for topical treatment.
 It is best not to use chamomile to treat conjunctivitis in children.16

 - Boil a cup of water and steep a teaspoon of eyebright for 5–10 minutes.
 Soak cotton balls, a clean cloth, or gauze pads in the cooled tea and use as a compress 3–4 times a day.

-- Take an eye-cup or sterile dropper to use the tea as an eye wash.18
+- Take an eye-cup or sterile dropper to use the tea as an eyewash.19

 Coriander is rich in vitamin A and C and has antioxidant and antimicrobial properties.
 It is a good disinfectant too.
-Using dried coriander leaves in an eyewash can help relieve swelling, burning, and pain, and reduce discharge.19
+Using the juice of dried coriander leaves in an eyewash can help relieve swelling, burning, and pain and reduce discharge.20

 - Take a cup of dried coriander leaves and steep for about 5 minutes in 2 cups of boiled water.
 Strain the herbs and cool the liquid.

-- Use the liquid as an eye wash three times a day to soothe the inflammation and reduce pain.20
+- Use the liquid as an eyewash 3 times a day to soothe the inflammation and reduce pain.21

-- Boil a cup of water and steep a teaspoon of fennel seeds in it for 5–10 minutes.
+- Boil a cup of water and add 1 tsp crushed fennel seeds in it.

-- Cool the tea and use as a compress or an eye wash 3–4 times a day.22
+- Cool the tea and use as a compress or as an eye wash 3–4 times a day.23

-Watery extracts of marigold have high antioxidant properties and can fight inflammation, bacteria, and viruses.23 Using marigold flowers as an eye wash or compress can soothe irritation during conjunctivitis.
+Watery extracts of marigold have high antioxidant properties and can fight inflammation, bacteria, and viruses.
+Using marigold flowers as an eyewash or compress can soothe irritation during conjunctivitis.24 Marigold also has a detoxifying and cleansing action, which helps those with conjunctivitis.25

-- Boil a cup of water and steep a teaspoon of dried marigold flowers for 5–10 minutes.
+- Boil a cup of water and steep 1 tsp dried marigold flowers for 5–10 minutes.

 - Cool the tea and use as a compress 3–4 times a day.

-- It can also be used as an eye wash.24
+- It can also be used as an eyewash.26

 Plantain leaves have long been used in traditional medicine the world over to treat a variety of conditions, including infections.
-Extracts have anti-inflammatory, antioxidant, and immunomodulating properties, among a host of other properties, that have made its use popular in folk medicine.25 The fresh leaves of the plantain have a soothing effect which can come in handy during conjunctivitis.
+Extracts have anti-inflammatory, antioxidant, and immunity-boosting properties, among a host of other properties, that have made its use popular in folk medicine.27 The fresh leaves of the plantain have a soothing effect, which can come in handy during conjunctivitis.

 - Boil a cup of water and steep a spoon of cut plantain leaves for 5–10 minutes.